A seasonal twist on classic French toast. The pumpkin, cinnamon, syrup, and whipped cream combination are unbeatable!

 Pumpkin French Toast

-Pumpkin French Toast, a sensational seasonal Fall twist on classic French toast.
+Pumpkin French Toast, a seasonal twist on classic French toast.
 The pumpkin, cinnamon, syrup, and whipped cream combination are unbeatable!

 Ingredients